canonical/lxd/doc/rest-api.md

 There is no default value for filter which means that all results found will be returned.
 The following is the language used for the filter argument:

-?filter=field\_name eq desired\_field\_assignment
+    ?filter=field_name eq desired_field_assignment

 The language follows the OData conventions for structuring REST API filtering logic.
-Logical operators are also supported for filtering: not(not), equals(eq), not equals(ne), and(and), or(or).
+Logical operators are also supported for filtering: not (`not`), equals (`eq`), not equals (`ne`), and (`and`), or (`or`).
 Filters are evaluated with left associativity.
 Values with spaces can be surrounded with quotes.
 Nesting filtering is also supported.
-For instance, to filter on a field in a config you would pass:
+For instance, to filter on a field in a configuration you would pass:

-?filter=config.field\_name eq desired\_field\_assignment
+    ?filter=config.field_name eq desired_field_assignment

 For filtering on device attributes you would pass:

-?filter=devices.device\_name.field\_name eq desired\_field\_assignment
+    ?filter=devices.device_name.field_name eq desired_field_assignment

 Here are a few GET query examples of the different filtering methods mentioned above:

     containers?filter=name eq "my container" and status eq Running

     containers?filter=config.image.os eq ubuntu or devices.eth0.nictype eq bridged

     images?filter=Properties.os eq Centos and not UpdateSource.Protocol eq simplestreams

-## Async operations
+## Asynchronous operations
 Any operation which may take more than a second to be done must be done in the background, returning a background operation ID to the client.